garveychan/t3a2-full-stack-app-front/README.md

 ### Purpose

-The purpose of this application is to provide an all-in-one solution for managing the membership-related operations of a local bouldering gym, **1UP Bouldering**, via an intuitive web portal interface.
+The purpose of this application is to provide an all-in-one solution for managing the membership-related operations of a local bouldering gym via an intuitive web portal interface.

 ### Documentation